 Among the restaurants and coffee shops worth visiting and tasting their sumptuous offerings without sinking your budgets into a deficit include:

-Cafe Kapitan is housed in an Spanish style building on Number 323 J.P.
+Cafe Kapitan is housed in an Spanish style building known as Kapitay Moy along 323 J.P.
 Rizal Street, Sta Elena, offering Filipino and Spanish cuisines.
 Known as a cultural heritage Kapitan Moy's old-world charm is reflected into the restaurant that also serves Chinese dishes that taste as good as their appearance when served in generous proportions.

 Industriya offers a glimpse of the old shoe factory in Marikina, known as the Shoe Capital of the Philipines.
 Before it was turned into a cozy restaurant, the structure where Industriya is housed used to be a shoe factory owned by the same family who now runs the dining place.
 Visitors laud its old-world charm as they enjoy its Filipino, American and Italian dishes.
-Located at Number 23 M.A.
+Located at 23 M.A.
 Roxas Street, Industriya is a must visit on everyone’s list.

 Patio Vera is a perfect place for dating with its mood lightings and romantic garden setting.
-It offers Filipino and Spanish dishes and is located at Number 70 General F. Santos in Marikina.
+It offers Filipino and Spanish dishes and is located at 70 General F. Santos in Calumpang.

-The local tourism office offers daily tours to Marikina’s various historical sites and other interesting places that showcase the city’s rich history and culture for a minimal fee.
+The local tourism office offers daily tours to Marikina’s various historical sites and other interesting places that showcase the city’s more than 300-year-old history and culture for a minimal fee.
 Among the interesting places to visit are:

-Shoe Museum is a fitting tribute to the city that is known as the shoe capital of the Philippines.
+Shoe Museum is a fitting tribute to the city that is known as the Shoe Capital of the Philippines.
 It is famous for housing the shoe collection of former First Lady Imelda Marcos that include those that were made from Marikina.
 It also holds the shoes of several famous people, including a pair each from former presidents of the country arranged in chronological order, as well as those of former mayors of Marikina, including the current one, Mayor Marcy, celebrities, ambassadors and a lot more.

-Kapitan Moy This 200-year-old building was once owned by Don Laureano “Kapitan Moy” Guevarra, the father of the shoe industry in the Philippines.
-The first pair of shoes produced in Marikina was designed and made here in 1887.
+Kapitan Moy.
+This building originally built in 1780 was once owned by Don Laureano “Kapitan Moy” Guevarra, the father of the shoe industry in the Philippines.
+The first pair of shoes ever produced in Marikina was designed and made here in 1887.